Solar Industry News

 Residents can apply an uncapped 30% credit rate to the cost of installing battery storage.
 Both air-source and hot-water heat pumps also carry a 30% credit rate, capped at $2000.
 Electric vehicle charger installation costs are credited at $1000, and by purchasing either a used or new EV, you’ll receive a credit ranging from $4000 to $7500.

-For more details, read our blog post IRA Incentives for a Bright 2023 and use our visual guide of a total electrified household below.
+For more details, read our detailed overview of federal tax credits and use our visual guide of a total electrified household below.

 Residential Clean Energy Tax Credit Graphic.png